THE ELITES: RUMORS ABOUT WHO RUNS THINGS

 From the movie Unstoppable, 2010, starring Denzel Washington

-Americans aplenty fear that the elites do not have America's best interests at heart, and may even sabotage the best interests of the nation on behalf of foreign powers.
+Americans aplenty fear that the elites do not have America's best interests at heart, and may even sabotage the best interests of the nation to benefit themselves, or else on behalf of foreign powers.
 They do their dirty-work in sheltered anonymity, protected by wealth and social networks.
+Let's be honst that much of the stress in America today gets its energy and angst from the political camps--Republicans mistrustful of Democrats and versa versa--whose elites supposedly manipulate right-wing voters on behalf of left-wing interests or visa versa.
+A lot of the time, the accusers don't blame the tangibles, people, ethnic groups, or even a political philosophy.
+The elites remain anonymous and threatening.

-Defaming anyone by name could cost them serious money.
-So they blame "the elites," whom they do not know and who may not even exist.
-A few outspoken people—Rush Limbaugh and Sean Hannity on the Right, and Cornel West and Rachel Maddow on the Left—are the exceptions.
-They sort of carry the resentment-banner for the rest of us.
-They whet our thirst for payback.
+Of course, defaming someone by name could cost the accusers serious money.
+So they blame "the elites," whom they don't know and who may not even exist.
+Some of the accusers make forthright accusation—Rush Limbaugh and Sean Hannity on the Right, and Cornel West and Rachel Maddow on the Left.
+They are the exceptions.
+They sort of carry the resentment-banner for the rest of us, whet our thirst for payback, and define the opposing sides.
 I hope they have plenty of life insurance.

 Americans need to wake up and realize we have a terminal condition.
 It is folly to continue like this—a nation divided against itself.
 We cannot last under these circumstances.
 It is the perfect set-up for the straw that broke the camel's back.
 Right-wing straw, left-wing straw, it's still straw—heavy enough to cause serious hurt to America's fitness.

 Payback against the elites runs into a problem.
 The Founding Fathers who brought forth on our continent a new nation were all elitists.
 Washington, John Adams, Alexander Hamilton, John Jay, and James Madison were all elitists—engineers behind the Constitutional Convention and leaders in the nation's first years of operation.
-They considered democracy arbitrary and untrustworthy.
+They did not trust democracy the way modern Americans trust it.
+They judged democracy arbitrary, volatile, and untrustworthy.

 The historian Joseph Ellis writes that "Madison's critical assessment" was that "political popularity generated a toxic chemistry of appeasement and demagoguery that privileged popular whim and short-term interests at the expense of long-term public interest."